 In the case of the Battle of Gettysburg, a “witness tree” is a tree that was alive during the battle.
-Although there is no official count or record of the park’s witness trees, some trees are tagged with round, metal markers (that turn green due to oxidation).
-Typically, the tags are nailed a few feet above human reach, but still readable.
+Although there is no official count or record of Gettysburg’s witness trees, the National Park Service has tagged some trees with round, metal markers.
+The tags turn green due to oxidation, and you can usually locate them a few feet above human reach.

 Finding Witness Trees

 Although the NPS has a numbering scheme, many witness trees have lost their tags over the years.
 Where possible, I reference the NPS tag numbers in the “Table of Seventeen Witness Trees.”
 Moreover, I sequence the trees in a way that is convenient for bikers, and these numbers are what appear on the map, below.
 All photographs were taken between October 2015 and June 2016, and those images are the source of the GPS coordinates that I provide.